jsdealy/latin/miscellae/guideToLatinConversation.md

 of their age.
 (Sat.
 XIV, 47.)

 Interea pleno quum turget sacculus ore,
-Crescit amor nummi, quantum ipsa pecunia cres- cit.
+Crescit amor nummi, quantum ipsa pecunia crescit.

 While the money-bag keeps swelling almost to bursting the dust of gold waxes stronger with every added